learn-co-students/basic-sinatra-forms-lab-v-000/README.md

 4. Handle form submission

-   Create a route that responds to a POST request at `/team` Have the form send a POST request to this route.
+   Create a route that responds to a POST request at `/newteam` Have the form send a POST request to this route.
-   Upon submission, pass the submitted data to the `newteam.erb` template.
+   Upon submission, pass the submitted data to the `team.erb` template.

 5. Final Output

-   Update the `newteam.erb` template so when you post to this form, it displays the name of the team and each member of the team.
+   Update the `team.erb` template so when you post to this form, it displays the name of the team and each member of the team.

    Your view should display something like this: